python-bonobo/bonobo/docs/guide/introduction.rst

 How it works?
 :::::::::::::

-**Bonobo** is an **Extract Transform Load** framework aimed at coders, hackers, or any other person who's at ease with terminals and source code files.
+**Bonobo** is an **Extract Transform Load** framework aimed at coders, hackers, or any other people who are at ease with terminals and source code files.

-It is a **data streaming** solution, that treat datasets as ordered collections of independant rows, allowing to process them "first in, first out" using a set of transformations organized together in a directed graph.
+It is a **data streaming** solution, that treat datasets as ordered collections of independent rows, allowing to process them "first in, first out" using a set of transformations organized together in a directed graph.

 Let's take a few examples.